GraemeMalcolm/data-stuff/03-exercise-stream-analytics.md

+This exercise can be completed using a free Microsoft Learn *sandbox* subscription, which provides an Azure subscription and a cloud shell environment integrated into this page.
+The sandbox subscription will be created when you click the button above, and automatically deleted when you complete this module.

+> **Note**: If you prefer, you can use your own Azure subscription.
+To do this, before you start:
+>
+> 1. Sign into your Azure subscription i  the [Azure portal](https://portal.azure.com?azure-portal=true).
+> 2. Create a new *resource group* named **learn-stream-analytics** (you must match this name exactly)
+> 3. Use the **[\>_]** button to create a new cloud shell in the Azure portal, creating storage if prompted, and selecting a *Bash* environment.
+> 4. Complete the exercise steps below in the cloud shell pane in the Azure portal.

 ## Create Azure resources

 1. In the Azure Cloud Shell, enter the following command to download the files you'll need for this exercise.